rbrunton/hla-helper/README.md

 © 2024  The Johns Hopkins University Applied Physics Laboratory LLC.

 The HLA Helper is a software library written in Java to help facilitate the rapid development of federated simulations using the IEEE 1516-2010 High Level Architecture, also known as HLA-Evolved.
+This framework simplifies the development of new simulation federates by encapsulating the repetitive details of some HLA APIs, which both reduces development and debugging time and increases the pool of developers who can come up to speed quickly on integrating models as simulation federates.

 <img src="./images/structure.png"/>